magento/devdocs/src/guides/v2.4/graphql/caching.md

 title: GraphQL caching
 ---

-Magento can cache pages rendered from the results of certain GraphQL queries with [full-page caching]({{page.baseurl}}/extension-dev-guide/cache/page-caching.html).
+{{site.data.var.ee}} and {{site.data.var.ee}} can cache pages rendered from the results of certain GraphQL queries with [full-page caching]({{page.baseurl}}/extension-dev-guide/cache/page-caching.html).
 Full-page caching improves response time and reduces the load on the server.
 Without caching, each page might need to run blocks of code and retrieve large amounts of information from the database.
 Only queries submitted with an HTTP GET operation can be cached.
 POST queries cannot be cached.

 ## Cached and uncached queries

 The definitions for some queries include cache tags.
 Full page caching uses these tags to keep track of cached content.
 They also allow public content to be invalidated.
 Private content invalidation is handled on the client side.

 {:.bs-callout-info}
 GraphQL allows you to make multiple queries in a single call.
-If you specify any query that Magento does not cache, Magento bypasses the cache for all queries in the call.
+If you specify any uncached query, the system bypasses the cache for all queries in the call.

-Magento caches the following queries:
+{{site.data.var.ee}} caches the following queries:

 *  `categories`
 *  `category` (deprecated)